Wittelab/orchid/README.md

 Please refer to the wiki to begin!

-_NOTE:_
+_NOTICE:_
 _This software requires the use of other code and/or data that must be obtained with respect to its license or copyright.
 Generally speaking, this implies orchid's use is restricted to non-commercial activities.
-Orchid itself is licensed under the MIT license requiring only preservation of copyright and license notices._
+Orchid itself is licensed under the MIT license requiring only preservation of copyright and license notices.
+Please see the LICENSE file for more details._